 It is expected that 25,000 guests will visit the new center each year.

 The main task was to create a place of arrival, a mediating universe and a meeting place under one roof – for both local citizens and the wide range of tourists.
 Through an intensive culture study, we clarified the unique forces that the area possesses.
 The study included amongst others an in-depth analysis of the extent to which the establishment of an Icefjord Centre had the potential for further developing the icefjord and Ilulissat as a tourist destination.
 The cultural study was followed by a practical conceptual development, including feasibility studies and financial accounting for the project as well as the final result, answering questions like: “how would the income be distributed and how would the dissemination center contribute to the overall development of Ilulissat in the future?”
-The cultural study, analysis, feasibility, and accounting were summarized in a comprehensive concept catalogue ready for implementation.
+The cultural study, analysis, feasibility, and accounting were summarized in a comprehensive concept catalogue.